rubenk/pdns/docs/settings.rst

 -  String
 -  Default: the hostname of the server
--  Available since: 3.3.1

 If sending carbon updates, if set, this will override our hostname.
 Be careful not to include any dots in this setting, unless you know what you are doing.
-See `"PowerDNS
+See :ref:`metricscarbon`
-Metrics" <../common/logging.md#sending-to-carbongraphitemetronome>`__.

 .. _setting-carbon-server: